brandlewco/jesserieser-hugo-cc/content/collections/the-new-york-times-3.md

 collection_exhibition: []
 collection_filter: Commissioned + Stock
 collection_hidden: false
-collection_meta: "You Have to Be Delusional" A Minor Leaguer''s Hard Road to the Bigs
+collection_meta: '"You Have to Be Delusional" A Minor Leaguer''s Hard Road to the Bigs'
 collection_meta_2:
 collection_press: []
 collection_preview: